piappstudio/privacy_policies/FreshLook.md

 ## Contact

-For further inquiries, regarding this privacy policy, you can contact the developer via email.
-Send an email to piappstudio@gmail.com
+For further inquiries, regarding this privacy policy, you can contact the developer via email to piappstudio@gmail.com or contact the helpdesk through freshlookdesk@gmail.com